Suicide Prevention

 On this page:

-- Talk to someone if you are having thoughts of suicide.
+- Talk to someone if you are having thoughts of suicide, such as a chaplain.

 - Help is always available.
 Call Military and Veterans Crisis Line at 988 (Press 1).